-Greek dog names are perfect if you have Greek heritage, you’ve traveled to the beautiful country or you’re simply enamored with the stunning landscape and remarkable culture.
+Greek dog names are perfect if you have Greek heritage, you’ve traveled to the beautiful country, or you’re enamored with the stunning landscape and remarkable culture.

 Greece is a country full of personality and history.
-When creating a list of Greek dog names, it wasn’t hard to round up over 90 ideas, each one with a distinct Greek flare.
+So when creating a list of Greek names for dogs, it wasn’t hard to round up over 90 ideas, each with a distinct Greek flare.

 We think you’ll love these creative ideas and hope you find the perfect name for your pup!